lllyasviel/stable-diffusion-webui-forge/README.md

 Forge can perfectly keep WebUI unchanged even for most complicated prompts like `fantasy landscape with a [mountain:lake:0.25] and [an oak:a christmas tree:0.75][ in foreground::0.6][ in background:0.25] [shoddy:masterful:0.5]`.

 All your previous works still work in Forge!

-Also, Forge promise that we will only do our jobs.
-We will not add unnecessary opinioned changes to UI.
-You are still using 100% Automatic1111 WebUI.

 # Forge Backend